Here are some of the April observances and related web-sites for you to try:

 National Geographic for Kids has great pictures and information about Spring holidays celebrated around the world.

 National Poetry Month – Create your own poetry with author and poet Ken Nesbitt’s handy dandy rhyming dictionary, listen to poetry podcasts or link to poetry games on this comprehensive website dedicated to children’s poetry.
-Reading Rockets also has some great resources about poetry and poets.
+Reading Rockets also some great resources about poetry and poets.

 Patriot’s Day – Commemorates the battles of Lexington and Concord in 1775, which were two of the earliest battles in the American Revolutionary War.